RaphaelWimmer/COVID-19-Mobility-vs-Mortality/README.md

-# Extended Replication of "Stay‐at‐home policy is a case of exception fallacy: an internet‐based ecological study" (2021)
+# Investigation on the Robustness of the Method used in "Stay‐at‐home policy is a case of exception fallacy: an internet‐based ecological study" (2021)

 Code and data investigating the claim by Savaris et al. that a reduction in mobility is not associated with a reduced COVID-19 mortality for most countries.